LakhindarPal/discord-player-bot/README.md

 Before diving into the setup process, ensure you have the following prerequisites:

+- **Discord Token** A Discord application with a bot token.
+You can create one by following the [Discord Developer Portal](https://discord.com/developers/applications) guide.

 - **Node.js**: Version 20 or higher is required.
 If you haven't already installed Node.js, you can download it from the [official website](https://nodejs.org/en/download/).
 - **NPM**: A package manager is required.
 NPM comes bundled with Node.js, so no separate installation is required.
 - **FFmpeg or Avconv**: Ensure you have FFmpeg or Avconv installed for media transcoding.
 You can download (recommended) FFmpeg from the [official website](https://ffmpeg.org/download.html) or install it via npm `npm i ffmpeg-static`.